Online Learning Academic Support

 Learning How to Use Blackboard

-The Online Student Blackboard Tutorial will prepare you to navigate online or blended courses at Mercy College.
+The Online Student Blackboard Tutorial will prepare you to navigate online or blended courses at Mercy University.

 We will show you basic features of Blackboard and provide you with resources to ensure a successful online experience.